-As someone who works with young people (and likes great telly), I have watched and really enjoyed Netflix’s young adult ‘Heartstopper’ TV series, and thought it would be interesting to dive into some of the main characters' attachment styles.
+As someone who works with young people (and likes great telly), I have watched and REALLY enjoyed Netflix’s young adult ‘Heartstopper’ TV series, and thought it would be interesting to dive into some of the main characters' attachment styles.

 Heartstopper is described as ‘A British coming-of-age, romantic comedy-drama TV series, written and created by Alice Oseman, based on her graphic novel of the same name.’

 The show has received critical acclaim, particularly for its positive and inclusive portrayal of LGBT folk.
+There's something for all genders and ages here; it is a really beautiful series.

 Let’s look at attachment: